paulvitry/webpush-angular-node-poc/README.md

 # Start client
+# Installing the Angular CLI

+With the following command the angular-cli will be installed globally in your machine:

+    npm install -g @angular/cli

 To run the client you just have to run:

     ng serve

  # Start server
  To run the server you just have to run:

     yarn install
     yarn start